YottaDB/YDBDoc/ProgGuide/isv.rst

 YottaDB initializes $ZGBLDIR to the translation of the environment variable ydb_gbldir.
 The value of the ydb_gbldir environment variable may include a reference to another environment variable.
 If ydb_gbldir is not defined, YottaDB initializes $ZGBLDIR to the value of the environment variable gtm_gbldir, and if that is not defined, then to null.
 When $ZGBLDIR is null, YottaDB constructs a file name for the Global Directory using the string $ydb_gbldir and the extension .gld in the current working directory.

 $ZGBLDIR is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
 SET $ZGBLDIR="" causes YottaDB to assign $ZGBLDIR using the same logic as at process startup.
-NEWing $ZGBLDIR is the same as SET $ZGBLDIR="", which as just noted may change its value.
+Newing $ZGBLDIR is the same as SET $ZGBLDIR="", which as just noted may change its value.
 As with NEWed local variables, QUIT restores the prior value in effect at the time of call.
 A $ZGBLDIR value may include an environment variable.

+Setting $ZGBLDIR sets the environment variable `ydb_cur_gbldir <../AdminOpsGuide/basicops.html#>`_ to the new value of $ZGBLDIR.
+This allows a child process to decide whether to use the current global directory of the parent or the :code:`$ydb_gbldir`/ :code:`$gtm_gbldir` at parent process startup.

-SETting $ZGBLDIR also causes YottaDB to attempt to open the specified file.
+Setting $ZGBLDIR also causes YottaDB to attempt to open the specified file.
 If the file name is invalid or the file is inaccessible, YottaDB triggers an error without changing the value of $ZGBLDIR.

 To establish a value for $ZGBLDIR outside of M, use the appropriate shell command to assign a translation to ydb_gbldir.
 Defining ydb_gbldir provides a convenient way to use the same Global Directory during a session where you repeatedly invoke and leave YottaDB.